undergrad-partner-school

 Non-need-based financial aid is any type of financial aid provided to a student who does not meet the criteria for need-based aid.
 Most students get non-need-based financial aid as Direct Unsubsidized Stafford Loans, Graduate PLUS Loans, Parent PLUS Loans, and the TEACH Grant.

-163 students, including freshmen, got institutional non-need-based financial aid at this institution in 2025.
+Institutional non-need-based scholarships or grants were given to 163 students overall (including freshmen) at University of Alaska Fairbanks in 2025.
 59 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
-The total dollar amount of federal non-need-based scholarships/grants awarded to the studens at this school was $6,108,657 while the state aid is $9,070.
-The total amount of non-need-based institutional scholarships/grants was $4,357,001.
+Federal non-need-based scholarships and grants totaled $6,108,657 for students at this institution, while state aid came to $9,070.
+The total amount of institutional scholarships and awards that were not based on financial need was $4,357,001.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $2,126,621 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Majors